Visa information for pre-sessional students

 If I am using my parents’ account what else do I need?

-Nearer the time that you will be applying for your visa they will need to send you their bank statements that must be in English and show that they have had the money for at least 28days.
-Remember these statements cannot be more than one month old at the time you are submitting your application.
-So for example if you submit your application on 20 September 2013, the last date on the bank statement cannot be earlier than 20 August 2013.
+Nearer the time that you will be applying for your visa your parents will need to send you their original bank statements.
+These must be translated into English and show that they have had the money for at least 28 days.
+Remember these statements cannot be more than 31 days old at the time you submit your application.

-If you are from China we advise you NOT to use Certificates of Deposit from a Chinese bank as these have not been accepted by the UK Border Agency in some cases.
+We strongly advise NOT to use overseas bank statements or Certificates of Deposit from a Chinese bank as these have been refused by the Home Office in some cases.

 What happens if I decide to study my degree somewhere else in the UK?

-It is very important to realise that if you wish to go to another University, you will need to get a new visa.
+It is very important to realise that if you wish to study at another University after your pre-sessional course you will need to get a new visa to study at that University.
 You may be able to apply for a new visa and start your course before your application has been approved, but this will depend on the rating of your new University.
-If you are planning to study somewhere else in the UK then you should discuss this with an international student adviser when you arrive at Cardiff University.
+If you are planning to study elsewhere in the UK then you should discuss this with an International Student Adviser when you arrive at Cardiff University.

 More information about the Tier 4 student visa extension process can be found here.